goFrendiAsgard/No-CMS/doc/tutorial/programmer_hook.md

 * cms_login($identity, $password)

-    Return either true or associative array, if login is allowed.
+    Return either `TRUE` or associative array, if login is allowed.
 Otherwise, return `FALSE`.
 The associative array should contains one or more of these keys:

     + `email` : should contains valid email
     + `real_name` : real name